Apple Shapes Match for Preschoolers

 Storybooks About Shapes

-You know what I always say… you always have to include storybooks in everything you do.
+You know what I always say: You always have to include storybooks in everything you do.
 It is extremely important to read to your preschoolers every day.
-The stories provide children with many benefits for their learning process because they help them develop their imagination, learn vocabulary, understand concepts, and help develop their pre-reading and pre-writing skills, among other benefits.
+Stories provide children with many benefits for their learning process because they help them develop their imagination, learn vocabulary, understand concepts, and develop their pre-reading and pre-writing skills, among other benefits.

 These are some that you can use for shapes: